-- When warm, add the onion, carrots, celery and yam and cook until onion is translucent and veggies begin to soften.
+- When warm, add the onion, celery, carrots, cauliflower, and potatoes and cook until onion is translucent and veggies begin to soften.
 Stir frequently.

 - Add in the ghee or butter and stir until melted.

-- Cover and bring to a gentle boil.
+- Pour in the broth, cover, and bring to a boil.

 - Once boiling, crack the lid, reduce the heat to low and simmer for 15-20 minutes until veggies are cooked through and tender.

 - Serve the soup with your favorite crackers, crusty bread, or biscuits.